Horacio Vásquez

+Supporters of Vásquez were known as Horacistas, as opposed to Jimenistas, supporters of Vásquez's main rival, Juan Isidro Jimenes, and Lilisistas, supporters of the murdered dictator Heureaux.
+He ran for a full term as president in 1914, but lost to Jimenes.
 Following the occupation of the Dominican Republic by U.S. military forces from 1916–1924, Vásquez was democratically elected as president of the country and served between 1924 and 1930, and again separately in 1930 before being ousted by General Rafael Trujillo and sent into exile in Puerto Rico.

+In 1888, Vásquez married Trina de Moya, a poet and writer from La Vega.
 A metro station in Santo Domingo is named after him.